Home

 I’m not trying to recapture my youth or relive past glories.
 I’m simply a 77-year-old writer and widower who stumbled into a second act thanks to a horror scholar’s keen eye and readers who still value authentic storytelling.

-Whether you’re here because of the Hendrix connection, because you love rediscovering literary gems, or because you’re curious about an old guy’s quixotic quest for bestseller status, welcome.
+Whether you’re here because of the Hendrix connection, because you love rediscovering literary gems, or because you’re curious about one old guy’s quixotic quest to continue writing while his hair is falling out and his car keys keep disappearing, welcome.

 Halo waited 30 years to find its real audience.
 Maybe it was worth the wait.